uidaholib/oral-history-collections-template/pages/about.md

 ## About the Collection

-The Rural Women's History Project was a project sponsored by the [University of Idaho Women's Center](https://www.uidaho.edu/diversity/edu/womens-center) designed to give insight on the experiences of women in rural communities in Northern Idaho.
-The project was funded by a grant from the Association for the Humanities in Idaho in the Fall of 1974.
-This collection is only a selection of the full project records, which is housed at [University of Idaho, Special Collections and Archives](https://archiveswest.orbiscascade.org/ark:/80444/xv42414/).
+The Rural Women’s History Project was designed and carried out by the [University of Idaho Women's Center](https://www.uidaho.edu/diversity/edu/womens-center) with the intention of bringing attention to the experiences of women in rural communities in North Idaho.
+The project was funded through a grant from the Association for the Humanities in Idaho in 1974.
+A representative sample of interviews from this project were digitized in 2023 to increase awareness of and access to the collection.
+To find a full catalogue of project records, view the Special Collections and Archives [finding aid](https://archiveswest.orbiscascade.org/ark:/80444/xv42414/).

 {% include feature/image.html objectid="rwhp257;rwhp040" %}

-Over 100 interviews were conducted between 1975 and 1980 and included women from multiple age groups.
-Each woman was asked a variety of questions ranging from their upbringing, family life, marriage, citizen participation, and had their photograph taken.
+Over 100 interviews were conducted between 1975 and 1980, with women from multiple age groups participating.
+Interviews covered a variety of topics, including things like a woman's upbringing, family life, marriage, and civic participation.
+Each interviewee also had their picture taken.

-The project identified changes in rural women's roles and how those changes affected their families and communities.
-Multiple presentations were given about the project in over 20 communities in Latah, Benewah, Clearwater, Nezperce, and Shoshone counties in Northern Idaho.
+The project explored the changing roles that rural women played in their families and communities.
+Multiple presentations were given about the project in over 20 communities in Latah, Benewah, Clearwater, Nez Perce, and Shoshone counties in North Idaho.

 ------
 {:.about-narrowed-content}